Put-in-Bay Diary February 2014 What Happened & When!

 Put-in-Bay Diary Wed., Feb.
 5th – The picture from the webcam on top of Cooke’s Castle on Gibraltar Island is pretty much light gray, a blend of fog and snow.
 So much for good visibility, Due to Ottawa County being under a level 3 snow emergency

 Put-in-Bay’s School is closed.

 Sun., Feb.
-9th – Once again there is snow on Sunday, but thanks to Todd Blumensaadt, both churches are plowed and ready to welcome worshippers.
-Twice in the afternoon, Mother Mary Staley saw a large buck on Mitchell Road.
+9th – Once again, there is snow on Sunday, but thanks to Todd Blumensaadt, both churches are plowed and ready to welcome worshippers.
+Mother Mary Staley saw a large buck on Mitchell Road twice in the afternoon.

 Mon., Feb.
 10th – Normally, there would be a Village Council meeting, but with so many people off the island for the mid-winter school break, the meeting was held on Monday,

 Wed., Feb.
 12th- What do Put-in-Bay High School students do during their February winter break?
-Art Wolf from Middle Bass was out ice fishing by sunrise and caught am 11 lbs 29 in. walleye.
+Art Wolf from Middle Bass was out ice fishing by sunrise and caught 11 lbs 29 walleye.
 Bud Stonerook loses his Dayglo orange spud bar off his ATV somewhere on the ice between North Bass and Put-in-Bay.
-Speaking of fishing, Mark Mathys is in Costa Tica competing for the World Billfish tournament with his crew aboard the Marlin Darlin.
+Speaking of fishing, Mark Mathys is in Costa Rica competing in the World Billfish tournament with his crew aboard the Marlin Darlin.

 Put-in-Bay Diary Thurs., Feb.
 13th – The ice crack leading from South Bass to Green Island is working.